 The Genetics Society receives several requests from members each year to sponsor meetings in the field of genetics.
 These meetings are usually one-off meetings with an ad hoc organising committee and may be partly sponsored by another Society.
 The guidelines below indicate a review process for applications and the conditions that must be met for the award of Genetics Society sponsorship.

 Please note: these grants are to be used towards the organisation of a meeting and not towards the attendance of a meeting.
-If you are an organisation requesting sponsorship please contact The Team directly.
+Meetings should be based in, or have strong links with, the UK.

-1) Members may make applications at any time.
+1) Members may apply at any time of the year and we encourage members to submit at least three months in advance of their event to allow the application to be reviewed.
 Please click here to apply for a Genetics Society Grant.

 2) The application will be circulated to the full committee for review.
 The review will